MikeMalenkov2005/straos/README.md

 # StraOS
-StraOS is an operating system, which was createn because of a joke.\n StraOs is a terminal based operating system, but it also supports a grafical mode for applications.
+StraOS is an operating system, which was createn because of a joke.<br />
+StraOs is a terminal based operating system, but it also supports a grafical mode for applications.